MatthewDamian/SWDC-Calendar/README.md

 ### Notes / Restrictions
 - Any line beginning with a # will be ignored.
 This may be used to add comments.
+- Any empty lines will be ignored.
-- No entries may include double quotes " or newlines \n since this breaks the parser currently.
+- No cells may include double quotes or newlines since this breaks the parser currently.
 - A change-log is saved automatically, so changes can be reverted if necessary.